 - Understand why it is important to communicate with individual shapes through the Drawing, and not with all of them individually.

 Unit 4 (Files, Data, and Visualization)

-In this Unit trainees will learn how to work with data and files.
-Work with various data formats including ASCII art, bitmap images, dictionaries, CSV files, and visualize data obtained from scientific measurements and computations.
+Trainees learn how to work with files and data.
+This includes various data formats such as ASCII art, bitmap images, dictionaries, CSV files.
+They learn how to visualize data obtained from scientific measurements and computations.